DigiBP/AS24TeamPulse/README.md

 If the risk is low, the assistant checks the invoice and if the risk is high, the financial controller checks the invoice.
 The controller can approve or reject the invoice.
 Based on the decision the e-mail will be sent to the healthcare provider and the client.
 All the messages are written by an LLM giving it the nessesary informations what to write.

 ## Receiving E-Mail
-In the <a href="#makeReceive"> image </a> below, the automated workflow in make is visualized, including the modules.
+In the [image](#makeReceive) below, the automated workflow in make is visualized, including the modules.
 The process starts with the Gmail module monitoring incoming emails, receive them and the workflow iterates through its attachments, using a filter, which only let files with the endings '.pdf' pass the workflow.
 The PDF Files are routed to two actions, first uploaded directly to the digitbp.pulse.team@gmail.com Google Drive storage, and the other path sends the PDF file to the PDF.co module.
 This module converts the information in the PDF file to a JSON format, which is then passed to the JSON module to make an JSON object out of these information, which is suitable for being sent to an API using the HTTP post request module.

 <figure id = "makeReceive">